-When the Fund takes a long position, it purchases a stock outright.
-The Fund increases in value when the market price of the stock exceeds the cost per share to acquire the stock.
-In addition, the Fund will earn dividend income when dividends are paid on stocks owned by the Fund.
-When the Fund takes a short position, it sells at the current market price a stock it does not own but has borrowed in anticipation that the market price of the stock will decline or underperform the positions in the long portfolio.
-To complete, or close out, the short sale transaction, the Fund buys the same stock in the market at a later date and returns it to the lender.
-The Fund will make money if the market price of the borrowed stock goes down further than borrowing costs, including dividend expenses when stocks held short pay dividends, and the Fund is able to replace the borrowed stock.
-While it is not guaranteed, the Sub-Advisor expects that dividend income will exceed dividend expense on an annual basis.
+When the Fund takes a long position, it purchases shares of a stock or ETF outright.
+The Fund increases in value when the market price of the stock or ETF exceeds the cost per share to acquire the stock or ETF.
+In addition, the Fund will earn dividend income when dividends are paid on stocks and ETFs owned by the Fund.
+When the Fund takes a short position, it either: (1) sells at the current market price a stock it does not own but has borrowed, or (2) buys an inverse ETF in anticipation that the market price of the stock or inverse ETF's underlying index or underlying security will decline or underperform the corresponding long positions in the Fund's portfolio.
+To complete, or close out, a short sale transaction, the Fund buys the same stock in the market at a later date and returns it to the lender.
+To complete or close out an inverse ETF position, the Fund will sell its shares.
+In a short sale transaction, the Fund will make money if the market price of the borrowed stock goes down further than the borrowing costs, including dividend expenses when stocks held short pay dividends, and the Fund is able to replace the borrowed stock.
+While it is not guaranteed, the Advisor expects that dividend income will exceed dividend expense on an annual basis.
 Alternatively, if the price of the stock goes up after the short sale and before the short position is closed, the Fund will lose money on that position because it will have to pay more to replace the borrowed stock than the Fund received when the Fund sold the stock short.

-Under normal circumstances, the Fund intends to generally remain "market neutral" on a "Beta-adjusted basis."
-As used here, Beta is a statistical measure of the sensitivity of a company's stock price to the movement of a broad stock market index.
-For the Fund, the Sub-Advisor considers a company's stock price Beta relative to the S&P 500® Index.
-A Beta of 1.0 means a stock generally moves up and down in proportion to the movement of the stock market.
-A Beta greater than 1.0 means a stock generally moves up and down more than the movement of the stock market.
-A Beta less than 1.0 means that a stock generally moves up and down less than the movement of the stock market.
-"Beta-adjusted market neutral" means that the Sub-Advisor will attempt to offset 100% of the Fund's long exposure to the Beta of the broad stock market (i.e., the up and down movements of the S&P 500® Index) by sizing the short positions based on the relative Betas of the long positions compared to the short positions.
-For example, when the Betas of the short positions are higher than the Betas of the long positions, fewer dollars of short positions are needed to offset the Betas of the long portfolio.
-In this case, the Fund will be "net long" on a dollar basis (i.e., more dollars invested in the long positions than in the short positions), but will still be "market neutral" on a Beta-adjusted basis.
-A "Beta-adjusted market neutral" strategy typically seeks to derive total returns strictly from stock picking Alpha, with none of the return over time coming from the general up and down movement of the broader stock market.
-Over time, since the Fund is Beta-adjusted market neutral, the Fund's total return is expected to be largely independent of the positive or negative total returns of the broad stock market.
+Under normal circumstances, the Fund intends to generally remain "market neutral" on an "exposure-adjusted basis."
+As used here, "exposure-adjusted" means that the Fund will periodically equalize the leverage exposure used by the long position in each pair with the short or inverse position of that pair.
+For example, when the leverage of the short positions is higher than the leverage of the long positions, fewer dollars of short positions are needed to offset the leverage of the long positions.
+In this case, the Fund will be "net long" on a dollar basis (i.e., more dollars invested in the long positions than in the short positions), but will still be "market neutral" on an exposure-adjusted basis.
+An "exposure-adjusted market neutral" strategy typically seeks to derive total returns strictly from stock picking Alpha, with none of the return over time coming from the general up and down movement of the broader stock market (described further below).
+Over time, since the Fund is exposure-adjusted market neutral, the Fund's total return is expected to be largely independent of the positive or negative total returns of the broad stock market.